Gr1shma/rawhttp/README.md

 ## What I Have Learned

--   **TCP Networking**: How to use `std::net::TcpListener` to accept connections and `TcpStream` to read/write data.
+-   How to use `std::net::TcpListener` to accept connections and `TcpStream` to read and write data.
--   **HTTP Protocol**: Understanding the structure of HTTP requests (Method, Path, Version, Headers, Body) and how to parse them manually.
+-   Understanding the structure of HTTP requests and how to parse them manually.
+-   Implementing chunked transfer encoding with proper validation.
+-   Preventing request smuggling attacks by detecting duplicate Transfer-Encoding headers.
+-   Protecting against DoS attacks using header size limits and connection timeouts.
--   **Rust Ownership & Concurrency**: Managing ownership when passing streams to threads and sharing the handler using `Arc`.
+-   Managing ownership when passing streams to threads and sharing handlers using `Arc`.
--   **Traits**: Defining a `Handler` trait to decouple the server infrastructure from the application logic.
+-   Defining a `Handler` trait to separate server infrastructure from application logic.
--   **Error Handling**: Using `anyhow` and `thiserror` for robust error management in Rust.
+-   Using `anyhow` and `thiserror` for error handling in Rust.

 ## License